Nocturne

 Lucid

-Lucid is a unique realm within Nocturne, home to those from the waking world who have chosen to abandon their former lives and live eternally within the dreamscape, among the Mimsy.
-This fluid region is less substantial than most of Nocturne, sustained by the constant presence of human imagination and the esoteric powers woven into its fabric.
-In Lucid, the chromatic chaos of dreams spills and flows freely, creating seamless pockets where dreams merge and blend, each more vivid and fantastical than the last.
+Lucid is a unique realm within Nocturne.
+It is where those from the waking world who have chosen to abandon their former lives live eternally within the dreamscape among the mimsy.
+This fluid region is less substantial than most of Nocturne, sustained by the constant presence of human imagination and the esoteric powers it weaves through the fabric of the dreamrealm.
+In Lucid, residents and mimsy alike can inhabit forms and realities that shift with their thoughts, making it a paradise of creativity.
+But with so much shifting wonder, it’s easy to lose track of yourself and forget that nothing here is truly real, nor will it ever be.

 Lethar

 Lethar is the tranquil outskirts of dreaming, a serene realm that exists at the delicate boundary between the waking world and the depths of Nocturne.
-It serves as a refuge for restless souls, where weary travelers may find themselves during brief moments of sleep, whether in the midst of a nap or during fitful nights.
-Here, dreams are light and fleeting, born from the mundane and inconsequential thoughts of everyday life.
+It serves as a refuge for restless souls, where weary travelers may find themselves during brief moments of sleep, whether in the midst of a nap or during fitful nights. in Lethar dreams are light and fleeting, born from the mundane and inconsequential thoughts of everyday life.

-The Mimsy of Lethar embody this simplicity, reflecting the calmness and gentleness of their surroundings.
+The Mimsy of Lethar embody this simplicity, mirroring the calmness and gentleness of their surroundings.
 These humble beings lead contented lives, tending to the needs of those who wander into their domain.
 They offer guidance and comfort to wayfarers, helping them navigate the transition from wakefulness to the rich, vibrant experiences that lie deeper within Nocturne.

 The Oaks of Nod